hadashiA/ChibiRuby/README.md

 ![demo](./docs/demo_debugger.gif)

-Attach a DAP-compatible editor to a running Unity (or any .NET) host and step through Ruby code: line breakpoints, step in/over/out, locals view, expression evaluation inside `binding.irb`.
+Attach a DAP-compatible editor to a running Unity (or any .NET) host and step through Ruby code: line breakpoints, step in/over/out, locals view, expression evaluation.
 The debug server is embedded in your host process — no separate adapter to ship.

-### Quick start (embedded host)
+### Host setup

+By executing MRubyDapServer.StartAsync, the Debug Adapter Protocol TCP server begins listening.
+Any DAP-compatible editor can perform an Attach to the process in this state.

 ```cs
 using MRubyCS;